 Average length?
 30 minutes - 1h

-If you want to listen to senior Netflix, Evernote, and Atlassian engineers talk about Front End development, you should definitely check out this podcast.
+If you want to listen to senior Netflix, Evernote, and Atlassian engineers talk about Front End development, you should definitely check out this software engineering podcast.
 The series are a combination of amazing guests and valuable insights.
 Each panel dives deep into a specific topic and does so with an expert or two.
 You'll be exposed to a range of different ideas, frameworks, and libraries.
 Overall, a very creative and fun-to-hear talk show.

 Hosted by?
 Jason Fried and David Heinemeier Hansson